 After an admittedly hot start, Disc sales were already slumping after the holiday season of 1982 with over a million cameras sitting on dealer's shelves.
-International sales were disappointing too, not surprising considering 35mm's traditional strength in the European and Japanese markets.
+International sales were disappointing too, which was not not surprising, considering 35mm's traditional strength in the European and Japanese markets.
 Here was Kodak's neglect of 35mm coming back to bite them.
-In an article in Fortune magazine in 1983, Thomas Moore presciently stated that future of Disc would be decided that summer and that it looked like it may only have half of the life cycle of it's Instamatic predecessors.
+In an article in Fortune magazine in 1983, Thomas Moore presciently stated that the future of Disc would be decided that summer and that it looked like it may only have half the life cycle of its Instamatic predecessors.
 The release of improved Kodacolor VR in 1983 & 1984 was a futile attempt to stem this tide, but Disc was taking on water... and fast.

 Kodak made a belated attempt to get back into consumer 35mm cameras in 1985 by basically badge-engineering Chinon (with some input from Rochester) cameras.
 The irony was that the top-end models of this lineup were some of the best 35mm compacts on the market.
 But it was too little, too late.
 The final nail in Disc's coffin was the single-use 35mm camera that Fuji introduced in the U.S. in 1987 (a year after it had debuted in Japan in 110 format).
 Although Kodak beat Fuji by a week when announcing a single-use camera for the U.S. market, they actually were behind in bringing it to market and it was in the smaller 110 format (unfortunately named the Fling, not Marketing's finest hour ;-)).
 Fuji's new 35mm version dominated and Kodak killed the 110 Fling after less than a year and bought out a 35mm Fling.
 Public outcry about the wastefulness of such cameras forced both Fuji and Kodak to adopt recycling programs, the development of which hurt Kodak more as it was already financially suffering due to a series of ill-advised acquisitions and other poor decisions.